Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 There are several types of tests that can detect cancer at an early stage.

-colorectal cancer
+Colorectal cancer

 Cervical cancer

-It is necessary to take: a cytological smear from the cervix, which is taken during a gynecological examination.
+You must take: a cytological smear from the cervix, which is taken during a gynecological examination.
 Shows precancerous changes in the mucous membrane of the cervix - CIN (cervical intraepithelial neoplasia).

 Leukemia (blood cancer)